syedwaseemjan/Flample/README.md

 # Flample
-Flample is a Python Flask Sample Restful Api.
+Flample is a Python Flask Sample Restful API.

 ## Concept